 Truth Tables

 I highly recommend you write out, by hand, the truth tables for each conditional statement.
 I believe in this so much I have provided you with the truth table for the first conditional below.
-Notice that the third row has T for the second condition.
+Notice that the third row has for the second condition.
 This is because the conditions are linked by and, which means if the first condition is false, then the second one does not execute.
 This makes the third and fourth rows logically equivalent, so there is no need to write a test case for the fourth row (it is also impossible for both conditions to be False at the same time).